ttrelle/near-realtime-node/README.md

 Set up the node.js project:
 	npm install

-Set up a MongoDB replica set with one node running an the default port 27017.
+Set up a MongoDB replica set with one node running on the default port 27017.

 To start the node server, run